domoticz/domoticz/scripts/dzVents/documentation/README.md

 		 - `['myDevice']  = { 'at 15:*', 'at 22:** on sat, sun' }` The script will be executed if `myDevice` was changed and it is either between 15:00 and 16:00 or between 22:00 and 23:00 in the weekend.
  - **timer = { ... }**: a list of time triggers like `every minute` or `at 17:*`.
 See [below](#timer_trigger_options).
  - **variables = { ... }**: a list of user variable-names as defined in Domoticz ( Setup > More options > User variables).
 If any of the variables listed here changes, the script is executed.
- - **security = { domoticz.SECURITY_ARMEDAWAY, domoticz.SECURITY_ARMEDHOME, domoticz.SECURITY_DISARMED}**: a list of one or more security states.
+ - **security = { domoticz.SECURITY_ARMEDAWAY, domoticz.SECURITY_ARMEDHOME, domoticz.SECURITY_DISARMED}**: a list of *one or more* security states.
 If the security state in Domoticz changes and it matches with any of the states listed here, the script will be executed.
+See `/path/to/domoticz/scripts/dzVents/examples/templates/security.lua` for an example.
+See [Security Panel](#Security_Panel) for information about how to create a security panel device.

 ### execute = function(domoticz, device/variable, triggerInfo) ... end
 When al the above conditions are met (active == true and the on section has at least one matching rule) then this function is called.
 This is the heart of your script.
 The function receives three possible parameters: